ThanhThien-dev/BEES-FrontEnd-Challenge/README.md

 - Next.js and React: The project is structured as a Next.js app, with the main page (users/page.tsx) rendering a user management interface.
 React components like UserTable, Pagination, and EditUserModal are used to modularize the UI.

 - TypeScript: All components and logic are written in TypeScript to ensure type safety.
 For example, the User type is defined in types.ts and used across the app.

-- Redux Toolkit: The dark mode state (isDarkMode) is managed globally using Redux.
-A themeSlice is created to handle toggling and setting the dark mode, and the state is accessed in users/page.tsx using useSelector and useDispatch.

 - Tailwind CSS: Styling is done using Tailwind CSS classes, with dark mode support enabled via darkMode: "class" in tailwind.config.js.
 For example, dark:bg-gray-900 changes the background color in dark mode.